Staci’s Travel Tips

 If you know in advance that you are going to be in an airport for at least a few hours, do some research ahead of time to see what sort of stuff the terminals offer.
 Some will be totally devoid of food or drink let alone entertainment or shopping, but others will have a lot of interesting options including spa services, movie theaters, couture shopping, bar and lounge, swimming pool, gaming rooms, gardens, even places to shower and sleep.

-Travel has changed a lot since I started wandering the earth.
+Travel has changed a lot since I started.
 The longest single layover I’ve had without leaving the airport is 13 hours.
-I spent half a day in Tambo International Airport, in Johannesburg, South Africa!
-I was seriously travel weary upon arrival, as it was not the first leg of my journey.
-Nowadays, some tour companies have made short bus tours available for those just passing through and some airports offer hotel rooms rented by the hour or lounges, open to anyone will to pay a modest fee.
+I spent half a day in Tambo International Airport, in Johannesburg, South Africa, because at that time, going into the city wasn’t an option.
+I was seriously travel-weary, as it was not the first leg of my journey.
+Nowadays, some tour companies have made short bus tours available for those just passing through and some airports offer hotel rooms rented by the hour or lounges, open to anyone willing to pay.

-#1 – Get to the restroom and clean up.
-I wear contact lenses, and sometimes I need to take off my glasses, wash my face, put in my lenses, brush my hair and teeth…you get the picture.
-Go through as many of your personal cleaning rituals as the space will allow.
-You’ll feel better almost immediately!
+#1 – If you don’t have access to a lounge, go to the restroom and clean up.
+I wear contact lenses, and sometimes I need to take off or put on my glasses, wash my face, brush my hair and teeth…you get the picture.
+Any personal hygiene ritual will likely make you feel better almost immediately!

 #3 – Stretch your legs.
 I make my rounds in the airport no matter how small it is (okay, some airports are really small, but you need to get moving if you’re gonna be there for a while).
 This is an opportunity to get the lay of the land so you can plan your time.
 I’ve also been known to find a corner and practice yoga.

 #5 – Design a project!
 Set goals and write with intention how you plan to follow them.
-Create a photographic essay of how you spend your time, or a visual study in something interesting you observe such as a fashion trend.
+Create a photographic essay about how you spent your time, or a visual study of something interesting you observe such as fashion trends.
 Pay it forward; wander with the intent of helping others.
 Write a love letter.
 Meditate.
 Relax.
 Enjoy your time, the single most valuable commodity we have.

 #6 – Practice gratefulness for the time you have and for being mindful of how you spend it.